 Not only does this phase require finding updated resources, but it also means creating more based on your pain points.
 Think about your current content format and if changing it up may contribute to user success.

-For example, if all processes and support information is in document form, consider including how-to videos, webinars, infographics, or diagrams.
+For example, if all processes and support information is in document form, consider repurposing text-based documents into how-to videos and webinars, as well as creating infographics and diagrams.

 Now that you know the basics of how to create a knowledge base, it’s time to choose the right tool to get the job done.
 Upgrade your knowledge management by using a program designed specially to help your users learn more effectively.

-The most successful knowledge base software will allow you to:
+The best knowledge base software will allow you to:

 Now that you know how to create a knowledge base, it’s crucial to understand how to make this resource as successful as possible for your company.